developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 -----

 ### GET (available layouts)
-Returns a list of custom enterprise keyboard layouts currently available in the device.
+Returns a list of custom key layouts currently available in the device.

-##### Get available keyboard layouts:
+##### Get available key layouts:

 	:::java
 		Intent intent = new Intent();